rhit-neuro/deca-docker/cuda-neuro-simulation-env/README.md

 ## Features

 This is the environment that you want to develop the code with.

-It has the toolchains for `x86_64`, `riscv64`, and `CUDA 10.2` built and ready to use.
+It has the toolchains for x86_64, riscv64, and CUDA 10.2 built and ready to use.

-If you are not developing with CUDA, consider using regular `neuro-simulation-env` instead.
-It is a smaller image that does not contain the CUDA toolchain.
+If you are not developing with CUDA, consider using the regular [neuro-simulation-env](../neuro-simulation-env/) instead.
+It is a much smaller image that does not contain the CUDA toolchain, but can still compile the CPU simulation.

 ## Running for the first time